DRESS MAKING ISN'T ROCKET SCIENCE

 - Add the bias binding to your sleeves and neckline.

-Session number 3 – Making sure you get a great finish for your top (or how to surprise people when you tell them that you made it!)
+Session number 3 and 4 – Making sure you get a great finish for your top (or how to surprise people when you tell them that you made it!)
 We will:

 - Use the “easing” technique for simple and easy insertion of sleeves.